 - 1. Status: Advisory to the President. - 2.
 Accountability: To the President. - 3.
-Composition: Provost; Vice President for Finance and Administration/ Chief Financial Officer; Dean of Students; Vice President for Enrollment Management, Marketing & Communications; Director for Athletics; Dean; Special Advisor to the President for DEI; three faculty members elected by the FGA who are not members of the Board Committee on Finance; and one staff member appointed by the President in consultation with the Fontbonne Staff Association.
-One elected faculty member serves as the liaison to the Strategic Planning Committee. - 4.
+Composition: Provost; Vice President for Finance and Administration/ Chief Financial Officer; Executive Director of Students Affairs; Director for Athletics; Vice President for Operations; Associate Provost & Registrar; three faculty members elected by the FGA who are not members of the Board Committee on Finance; and one staff member appointed by the President in consultation with the Fontbonne Staff Association. - 4.
 Chairperson: Vice President for Finance and Administration/Chief Financial Officer. - 5.
 Duties: - a.
 To review and provide input on planning and budget priorities presented by the Office of the President; - b.
-To assist in the preparation of the annual budget; - c.
+To assist in the preparation of the annual budget;

+- c.
 To review the Strategic Plan and its budgetary implications - 6.
-Meetings: At the discretion of the chairperson, generally 4-6 times per year. - 7.
+Meetings: At the discretion of the chairperson - 7.
 Budget: Office of the Vice President for Finance and Administration /Chief Financial Officer. - 8.
-Term: Faculty members are elected for one three-year term; they may not serve consecutive terms
+Term: Faculty members are elected for one three-year term; they may not serve consecutive terms.